9 Places to Explore Japan’s Gaming Culture

 8. Nintendo Museum

-In 2024, Nintendo Museum will open in Kyoto renovating the old factory in Uji City.
+In 2024, Nintendo opened its museum in Kyoto renovating the old factory in Uji City.
 The factory used to be a center of producing playing cards and maintenance for game consoles.

-At the museum, Nintendo’s legendary products and games will be exhibited and the details will soon to be announced.
+At the museum, Nintendo’s legendary products and games are exhibited on display.

 9. Sega Towers